cubicool/mbew/README.md

 while(mbew_iterate(m, 0)) {
     /* Now instead of "peeking" into the stream and seeing whether it's
      * appropriate to continue we simply retrieve the number of nanoseconds
-     * between the the current elapsed time and the pending frame. */ mbew_ns_t now = nanoseconds() - start;
+     * between the the current time and the pending frame. */ mbew_ns_t now = nanoseconds() - start;
     mbew_ns_t until = mbew_iter_next(m, now));